Faculty Research Interests

 I am interested in the statistics of eigenvalues of random matrices and the roots of random polynomials.
 I am also interested in measures of complexity of polynomials (heights) and the distribution of roots of polynomials with low height.

-I have worked on a fairly wide range of topics in topology, mostly in algebraic topology but some in geometric topology and in algebra.
-I like to see the geometry which underlies algebraic and homotopical structures.
-My interests are broad, with my most recent projects are in knot theory, in the cohomology of alternating and symmetric groups, and in rational homotopy theory, and in knot theory.
+I work in a range of topics in topology, mostly in algebraic topology but some in geometric topology as well.
+I like to see the geometry which underlies homotopical structures.
+My interests are broad, with my most recent projects being in cohomology operations on manifolds, cohomology of groups, in group theory related to rational homotopy theory, and in knot theory.
 (The first two topics are an interesting juxtaposition since the cohomology of symmetric groups is all torsion while rational homotopy theory systematically ignores torsion.)
 Configuration spaces are a part of much of what I do, and I like to study topology, geometry, algebra and combinatorics related to them.
 Some of my research along with other topics of interest in algebraic topology are the subject of a lecture series available at:

 I study algebra and geometry motivated by physics.
 My current interests involve algebraic geometry, in particular orbifolds.
 My past interests have included knot theory and representation theory.